Graduate School Academic Catalog

-The University of New Hampshire enrolls 12,000 undergraduate students and 2,400 graduate students in Durham and has a full-time faculty of more than 600.
+The University of New Hampshire enrolls 13,000+ undergraduate students and 2,400+ graduate students across the Durham, Manchester, Concord and online campuses and has a full-time faculty of more than 600.
 A comprehensive research university, it retains the look and feel of a New England liberal arts college with a faculty dedicated to teaching.
 The University is ideally located within easy driving distance to the White Mountains, the Seacoast area of New Hampshire, and Boston.

-The University System of New Hampshire, of which UNH is a member, also includes Keene State College, Plymouth State University, and Granite State College.
+The University System of New Hampshire, of which UNH is a member, also includes Keene State College, and Plymouth State University.

 The University awarded its first Ph.D. in 1896, placing it among the earliest American universities to award that degree.
 Doctoral programs in their present form began in the 1950s.